Broken Helix: Plot 1

-Jake meets a reporter who gives him a satellite link (satlink) amplifier.
+Jake meets a reporter named Sara Compton who gives him a satellite link (satlink) amplifier.
 He is also given a key for an express elevator up to the Satlink.
 The amplifier is installed and the strange man tells him of Project Broken Helix and gives him the password to access the file.
 Jake acquires the file about Broken Helix from the Level 3 Lab and gives it to Fitz in the Command Centre on Level 4.
 Black Dawn and his team enter the command centre and Fitz is killed.
 Jake meets up with a scientist named Reese on Level 6 and finds out why his father was murdered.
 Reese leads him down to Level 7, where he shows Jake what Broken Helix actually is.
 "Their DNA is unraveling at an alarming rate, causing strange mutations to occur.
 Freezing them was the only way to stop them until we find a cure."

 Jack finds out that Project Broken Helix was an experiment for biological warfare.
-It turned humans into hybrid aliens, but an unintentional side-effect made them see humans as enemies, and therefore, kill them.
-For this reason, the military wanted to shut it down because it had gone too far.
-Reese did not want the aliens to die, so he locked up the elevators to Level 6 so he could find a cure that would reverse the effects of Broken Helix.
+It takes extracted DNA from alien life forms and turns humans into hybrid aliens, but an unintentional side-effect made them see humans as enemies, and therefore, kill them.
+For this reason, the military wanted to shut the project down because it had gone too far.
+Reese did not want the alien life forms to die, so he locked up the elevators to Level 6 so he could find a cure that would reverse the effects of Broken Helix.
+He put the aliens in a cryogenic sleep, as Broken Helix caused the aliens to have their DNA unravel and they themselves turn into mutant hybrids.
 Jake's father had found this cure, and was killed for this reason.